pds-data-dictionaries/ldd-nh/test/README.md

 **MVICmpfProv_DEPREC_FAIL.xml**

   Verify that the original MVIC_Calibration_Constants class is now deprecated in favor of the Radiometric_Conversion_Constants class.
+These files also demonstrate that units of measure are required on the gc_scan_rate and target_motion_rate attronites/

 **SWAPdetectorName_FAIL.xml**